-If you want to combine the easy access a debit card provides with the ability to earn interest on your account balance, you might want to look for a checking account that earns interest.
-Just like a regular checking account, they provide minimal ongoing fees, easy access to funds whenever you want and the use of a debit card.
-You can even set up direct debit transfers to schedule automatic payments from your account.
+If you want to combine the easy access a debit card provides with the ability to earn interest on your account balance, you might want to look for an interest-earning checking account.
+Like a regular checking account, they provide minimal ongoing fees, easy access to funds whenever you want and the use of a debit card.
+Or, even set up direct debit transfers to schedule automatic payments from your account.

-At the same time, you can enjoy the ability to earn interest on your balance.
+At the same time, you’ll earn interest on your balance.
 While the interest rate is typically not as high as what you could receive on a high-interest savings account, these accounts are less likely to come with maximum monthly withdrawal limits.
 However, they can come with a range of terms and conditions attached, such as a minimum monthly deposit or minimum account balance.

 Compare interest-bearing checking accounts

 - Compare the maximum interest rate you can earn on each account.
 Does this rate apply at all times or are there certain conditions that need to be satisfied each month?